 With such a history of success and praise, just going by the brand’s reputation alone could be a reason to buy the Akto.
 Still, it’s worth it to delve further into why this tent is so popular and whether it is the right model for your needs.

-Despite being a single person tent, the Akto is built to last and can take on the harshest conditions.
+Despite being a single-person tent, the Akto is built to last and can take on the harshest conditions.
 Here is a brief rundown of the specs of this model.

 Specs aside, the actual features of this tent will make any avid outdoorsman seriously consider the Akto.

 The Akto tent has a lot of strengths.
 First off, it is incredibly lightweight thanks to the Kerlon 1500 material used.
 Kerlon 1500 is a fabric made from ripstop nylon with an additional silicone elastomer coating that is waterproof and UV resistant.
-This fabric is also incredibly tear resistant and even if you happen to get a puncture it is difficult to continue the tear.
+This fabric is also incredibly torn resistant and even if you happen to get a puncture it is difficult to continue the tear.
 So even if you damage the tent wall it’s quite easy to repair it with the included kit.

 Despite being such a lightweight tent, you get a complete sleeping shelter, room for storage and even the ability to have a little kitchen area for cooking out of the weather.
 The Akto is a 4 season tent but is most comfortable in cool to cold weather.

 The ventilation and No-See-Um mesh allow you to enjoy the tent in warmer weather but you may find the tent to be too hot in the heat of summer.
-However Hilleberg does sell a mesh inner tent wall that can replace the existing inner wall, which can make the tent a breeze to use in hotter climates.
+However, Hilleberg does sell a mesh inner tent wall that can replace the existing inner wall, which can make the tent a breeze to use in hotter climates.

-The tent packs down so small that you can stuff it into a pocket in your backpack or use bungees to strap it onto the front of your backpack, if you have that option.
+The tent packs down so small that you can stuff it into a pocket in your backpack or use bungees to strap it onto the front of your backpack if you have that option.
 Setup is just as easy and there are two ways to do it.
 Hilleberg recommends that you use at least four pegs in the most basic pitch- essentially a peg in each corner to keep the foot and head out.

-For more stability you can use another four pegs to secure the double-lined corner guy lines.
+For more stability, you can use another four pegs to secure the double-lined corner guy lines.
 Finally, for complete set up, use the final two pegs for each side.

 When using all pegs with guy lines as recommended you will find that the Akto is quite bombproof.
 This tent performs incredibly well in all types of bad weather in various climates.
 While the Hilleberg company doesn’t include stats on how much this tent can handle, many fans of the Akto claim their tent stood up to serious storms with gusts well past 50+ mphs without a problem.